The 10 x ’20 Initiative – A Retrospective

 The Letermovir Top-Line Results are Out – Or Are They?

-Usually, as development progresses from preclinical to a more advanced clinical stage, reality begins to set in: problems become apparent that were not anticipated, efficacy may be less than expected or hoped for, and the safety margins may shrink to Continue reading The Letermovir Top-Line Results are Out – Or Are They?
+Usually, as development progresses from preclinical to a more advanced clinical stage, reality begins to set in: problems become apparent that were not anticipated, efficacy may be less than expected or hoped for, and the safety margins may shrink to a single-digit factor.
+In other words, as more data accrue, Continue reading The Letermovir Top-Line Results are Out – Or Are They?

 The Monoclonal Pursuit of the Next CMV Therapeutic